Northwest Indian War: Course of the war

-In July 1787, the U.S. Confederation Congress created the Northwest Territory north of the Ohio River in preparation of widespread, organized American settlement of the region.
+In July 1787, the U.S. Confederation Congress created the Northwest Territory north of the Ohio River in preparation for widespread, organized American settlement of the region.
 Arthur St. Clair, appointed as territorial governor, moved to Marietta, the first American settlement north of the river.
-He was instructed to negotiate new treaties without surrendering any lands ceded in previous treaties, acquire more land if possible, and work to undermine the Native confederacy.
+He was instructed to negotiate new treaties without surrendering any lands ceded in previous treaties, acquire more land if possible, and work to undermine the native confederacy.
 In 1788, St. Clair invited Natives to Fort Harmar near Marietta, instead of a neutral site preferred by the Natives.
 Brant sent St. Clair a message asking if he would accept a new boundary, preserving everything west of the Muskingum River as Native land.
 When St. Clair dismissed the idea, Brant boycotted the negotiations and suggested others do the same.
-The Northwestern Confederacy was deeply divided.
-Those living closest to the Americans supported compromise.
-Those further away — the Miamis, Lenapes and Shawnees around Kekionga — insisted upon the Ohio River boundary.
-In January 1789, a group of mostly minor chiefs signed the Treaty of Fort Harmar, which merely confirmed the terms of the previous, disputed treaties.
+The Northwestern confederacy was deeply divided.
+Those living closest to the Americans supported compromising.
+Those further away – the Miamis, Lenapes, and Shawnees around Kekionga – insisted upon the Ohio River boundary.
+In January 1789, a group of mostly minor chiefs signed the Treaty of Fort Harmar, which merely confirmed the terms of the previous disputed treaties.
 "I am persuaded their general confederacy is entirely broken," wrote St. Clair.
 Instead of breaking the confederacy, St. Clair had discredited Natives willing to compromise and strengthened the influence of the militants.

 After the Fort Harmar treaty, violence between Natives and settlers escalated.
 Natives attacked flatboats on the Ohio River and raided into Kentucky, killing, capturing, and torturing settlers in an attempt to stem the tide of immigrants.
 Americans responded with counter raids, such as one led by Major John Hardin, who in August 1789 led 220 Kentucky militiamen to the Wabash region, where they killed eight Shawnees, including women and children.
-In 1790, George Washington, recently inaugurated as the first President of the United States, and Secretary of War Henry Knox decided to attack the Native confederacy to secure the Northwest Territory for American occupation.
+In 1790, George Washington, recently inaugurated as the first President of the United States, and Secretary of War Henry Knox decided to attack the native confederacy to secure the Northwest Territory for American occupation.
 Because many Americans distrusted the idea of a professional "standing army," Congress kept the United States Army small and relied upon state-run militias for defense.
 In 1790, Congress expanded the army's single regiment, the First American Regiment, from 700 to 1,216 men.
 For the duration of the war, the Americans would use combined operations of militiamen and regulars, with a U.S. Army officer in overall command.